unbit/blastbeat/README.md

 * chunk (response will encode the message in a HTTP chunk, REMEMBER: set the correct Transfer-Encoding in your header)

-* end (request/response close the connection, REMEMBER: BlastBeat supports persistent connections !!!)
+* end (request/response close the connection of HTTP requests and the stream of a SPDY one, REMEMBER: BlastBeat supports HTTP persistent connections !!!)

 * websocket (request/response contains a websocket message)